jaraco/cssutils/docs/html/_sources/README.txt

 -------------------------------------------------------
 cssutils: CSS Cascading Style Sheets library for Python
 -------------------------------------------------------
-:Copyright: 2004-2009 Christof Hoeke
+:Copyright: 2004-2010 Christof Hoeke

-overview
+Overview
 ========
 A Python package to parse and build CSS Cascading Style Sheets.
 DOM only, not any rendering facilities!